sadeq-n-yazdi/fair-project/fair-project-go/pkg/api/tests/README.md

 1. **Test Utilities**: Common functions for setting up test environments, creating test requests, and checking responses.
 2. **HTTP Utilities Tests**: Tests for the HTTP utility functions that handle JSON responses.
+3. **Authentication Tests**: Tests for the authentication-related endpoints.
-3. **Class Handlers Tests**: Tests for the class-related endpoints.
+4. **Class Handlers Tests**: Tests for the class-related endpoints.
-4. **Assignment Handlers Tests**: Tests for the assignment-related endpoints.
+5. **Assignment Handlers Tests**: Tests for the assignment-related endpoints.
-5. **Server Tests**: Tests for the server's routing logic.
+6. **Server Tests**: Tests for the server's routing logic.

 ### Test Environment